Ahead of Xi trip, China says not seeking to contain India

 China and India have made a particular effort to reach out to each other since Modi's election, and this will be Xi's first trip to the country as head of state.

-Although Modi seeks pragmatic economic engagement with China, in Tokyo earlier this month he criticized countries with an "expansionist" mindset, a coded jibe against Beijing's assertive behavior in Southeast Asia.
+Although Modi seeks pragmatic economic engagement with China, in Tokyo earlier this month he criticised countries with an "expansionist" mindset, a coded jibe against Beijing's assertive behaviour in Southeast Asia.

 Last week, Japanese Prime Minister Shinzo Abe began visits to Bangladesh and Sri Lanka.

-Xi starts his trip in Tajikistan at the Shanghai Cooperation Organization summit.
+Xi starts his trip in Tajikistan at the Shanghai Cooperation Organisation summit.

 After that, Xi will travel to the Maldives, Sri Lanka and India in that order, on a visit which ends on Sept.
 19, Liu said, without giving exact dates for when he will be in each country.